-NOTE: Students must complete an INCO 590 / INCO 790 Student-Faculty Contract and submit it to the Hamel Center for Undergraduate Research (118 Conant Hall) before registering on Webcat.
+NOTE: Students must complete an INCO 590 / INCO 790 Student-Faculty Contract and submit a paper copy in person to the Hamel Center for Undergraduate Research (118 Conant Hall) before registering on Webcat.
 FOR PERMISSION TO REGISTER: You must receive permission from the Hamel Center for Undergraduate Research before registering.
+Fall 2023: INCO contracts must be submitted to the Hamel Center no later than 12:00 noon on Friday, September 8, 2023 in order to register for the fall semester without having to Petition for Variance in Academic Policy.

 - INCO 590: Student Research Experience is designed as an entry-level apprenticeship experience, to assist students in developing research skills and to prepare them for more advanced research.